-- 1.1 RELATED DOCUMENTS - A. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section. - 1.2 SUMMARY - A. This section includes Basic Electrical Requirements specifically applicable to Division 16 Sections, in addition to Division 1 - General Requirements - and any supplemental requirements/conditions. - 1.3 DESCRIPTION OF WORK - A. The work required under this Division shall include all materials, labor and auxiliaries required to install a complete and properly operating electrical system. - B. The Contractor shall furnish, perform, or provide all labor including planning, purchasing, transporting, storing, installing, testing, cutting and patching, trenching, excavating, backfilling, coordination, field verification, equipment (installation and safety), supplies, and materials necessary for the correct installation of complete electrical systems (as described or implied by these specifications and the applicable drawings) in strict accordance with applicable codes, which may not be repeated in these specifications, but are expected to be common knowledge of qualified Bidders. - C. The Division 16 Contract Documents refer to work required in addition to (or above) the minimum requirements of the NEC and applicable local codes.
-All work shall comply with all applicable codes as a minimum and with the additional requirements called for in these Contract Documents. - D. Only trained, and licensed personnel shall be used by the Contractor to perform work.
-The Contractor shall not perform work, which violates applicable Codes, even if called for in the Contract Documents.
-The Contractor's Bid shall include work necessary to completely install the electrical systems indicated by the Contract Documents in accordance with applicable Codes. - E. Refer to other Division 16 Sections for additional work requirements. - F. Coordinate and verify power company service requirements prior to bid.
-Bid to include all work required for complete and properly operating systems. - G. Connections of all items using electric power shall be included under this division of the specifications, including necessary wire, conduit, circuit protection, disconnects and accessories.
+A. Drawings and general provisions of the Contract, including General and Supplementary Conditions and other Division 01 Specification Sections, apply to this Section.

+A. This section includes Basic Electrical Requirements specifically applicable to Divisions 26 and 27 Sections.

+1.3 DESCRIPTION OF WORK

+- A. The work required under this Division shall include all materials, labor and auxiliaries required to install a complete and properly operating electrical system. - B. The Contractor shall furnish, perform, or provide all labor including planning, purchasing, transporting, storing, installing, testing, cutting and patching, trenching, excavating, backfilling, coordination, field verification, equipment (installation and safety), supplies, and materials necessary for the correct installation of complete electrical systems (as described or implied by these specifications and the applicable drawings) in strict accordance with applicable codes, which may not be repeated in these specifications, but are expected to be common knowledge of qualified Bidders. - C. The Division 26 Sections refer to work required in addition to (or above) the minimum requirements of the NEC and applicable local codes.
+All work shall comply with all applicable codes as a minimum and with the additional requirements called for in these Contract Documents. - D. Only trained and qualified personnel shall be used by the Contractor to perform work.
+The Contractor shall not perform work which violates applicable Codes, even if called for in the Contract Documents.
+The Contractor's Bid shall include work necessary to completely install the electrical systems indicated by the Contract Documents in accordance with applicable Codes. - E. Refer to other Division 26 Sections for additional work requirements. - F. Coordinate and verify power and telephone company service requirements prior to bid.
+Bid to include all work required for complete and properly operating systems.. - G. Connections of all items using electric power shall be included under this division of the specifications, including necessary wire, conduit, circuit protection, disconnects and accessories.
 Securing of roughing-in drawings and connection information for equipment involved shall also be included under this division.
-See other divisions for specifications for electrically operated equipment. - H. The Contractor shall provide and install panic hardware on all electrical room doors where the electrical room houses equipment rated 1200 amps or more per NEC 110.26.
+See other divisions for specifications for electrically operated equipment. - H. The Contractor shall provide and install panic hardware on all electrical room doors where the electrical room houses equipment rated 1200 amps or more per NEC Article 110.26.
 All electrical room doors shall open in the direction of egress.